bugsnag/bugsnag-php/UPGRADING.md

 #### PHP 5.5+

 We now require PHP 5.5 or higher.
 If you're using an older version of PHP, you can still use v2.
-We will containue to maintain v2 along side v3.
+We will continue to maintain v2 along side v3.
 For more information, see the [legacy PHP integration guide](https://docs.bugsnag.com/platforms/php/other/legacy/).

 #### Namespaces